-Icy Conditions near Rivers and Dams Can Change Quickly
+Icy Conditions near Rivers and Dams can Change Quickly

 Ice forming near OPG dams and stations is often much thinner than ice elsewhere due to the changing flows and water conditions.
-This ice is not safe for winter activities such as fishing, snowmobiling, cross-country skiing or snowshoeing.
+This ice is not safe for winter activities such as fishing, snowmobiling, cross-country skiing, walking or snowshoeing.
 The areas near OPG dams and hydroelectric stations have warning signs, buoys, fences, booms and barriers to warn people of the dangers of coming too close.

 SOURCE Ontario Power Generation Inc.